-- (A) "Business day" means any day that which is not a Saturday, Sunday, or legal holiday. - (B) "Commission" means the public utilities commission. - (C) "Docketing information system" means the commission's system for electronically storing documents filed in a case.
-The internet address of the docketing information system is http://dis.puc.state.oh.us. - (C)(D) "Electric utility" means an electric light company as defined in section 4905.03 of the Revised Code and an electric services company as defined in section 4928.01 of the Revised Code. - (E) "Electronic filing" (e-filing) means the submission of digitized electronic files to the commission's docketing information system. - (F) "Electronic mail" (e-mail) means the exchange of digital messages across the internet or other computer network. - (D)(G) "Emergency rate proceeding" means any case involving an application for an emergency rate adjustment filed under section 4909.16 of the Revised Code. - (E)(H) "Facsimile transmission" (fax) means the transmission of a source document by a facsimile machine or other electronic device that encodes a document into signals and transmits and reconstructs the signals to print a duplicate of the source document at the commission's docketing division or a party's location. - (F)(I) "Gas utility" means a gas or natural gas company as defined in section 4905.03 of the Revised Code. - (G)(J) "General rate proceeding" means any case involving an application for an increase in rates filed under section 4909.18 of the Revised Code, a complaint or petition filed under section 4909.34 or 4909.35 of the Revised Code, or an investigation into the reasonableness of a public utility's rates initiated by the commission under section 4905.26 of the Revised Code. - (H)(K) "Long-term forecast report" has the meaning set forth in section 4935.04 of the Revised Code. - (1)(L) "Motor carrier proceeding" means any proceeding involving the regulation of one or more motor transportation companies or private motor carriers.
+- (A) "Administrative law judge" (ALJ) has the same meaning attributed to attorney examiner; the terms are interchangeable throughout these and other commission rules. - (A)(B) "Business day" means any day that is not a Saturday, Sunday, or legal holiday. - (B)(C) "Commission" means the public utilities commission. - (C)(D) "Docketing information system" means the commission's system for electronically storing documents filed in a case.
+The internet address of the docketing information system is http://dis.puc.state.oh.us. - (D)(E) "Electric utility" means an electric light company as defined in section 4905.03 of the Revised Code and an electric services company as defined in section 4928.01 of the Revised Code. - (E)(F) "Electronic filing" (e-filing) means the submission of digitized electronic files to the commission's docketing information system. - (F)(G) "Electronic mail" (e-mailemail) means the exchange of digital messages across the internet or other computer network. - (G)(H) "Emergency rate proceeding" means any case involving an application for an emergency rate adjustment filed under section 4909.16 of the Revised Code. - (H)(I) "Facsimile transmission" (fax) means the transmission of a source document by a facsimile machine or other electronic device that encodes a document into signals and transmits and reconstructs the signals to print a duplicate of the source document at the commission's docketing division or a party's location. - (1)(J) "Gas utility" means a gas or natural gas company as defined in section 4905.03 of the Revised Code. - (J)(K) "General rate proceeding" means any case involving an application for an increase in rates filed under section 4909.18 of the Revised Code, a complaint or petition filed under section 4909.34 or 4909.35 of the Revised Code, or an investigation into the reasonableness of a public utility's rates initiated by the commission under section 4905.26 of the Revised Code.